naturalis/nba-docs/Netherlands Biodiversity API.rst

    * - Author
      - Naturalis ICT sector, Software Development department
    * - Document version
-     - c1.3.
+     - c1.4.
    * - Document publication date
-     - 30-10-2015
+     - 03-02-2016
    * - Content
-     - Description of data retrieval services in NBA API v0.14.4.
+     - Description of data acquisition services in Netherlands Biodiversity API v0.15.

 ------
 Access
 ------
-This API is a public API which can be accessed directly.
+The Netherlands Biodiversity API, a.k.a.
+NBA, is a public API which can be accessed directly.
 It is primarly intended for computers to communicate with other computers.

 ---------
 Base url